100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: The red “batwing” shape, introduced in 1967, is designed to mirror the “Arcuate” stitching pattern found on the back pockets of Levi’s jeans.

-- My Take: This is smart, integrated branding.
+- My Take: This is a smart, integrated branding approach.
 It connects the logo directly to the physical product subtly but meaningfully.
 It reinforces the brand identity at every turn.

 - Lesson for You: Look at your product.
 Is there a unique shape or feature that you can echo in your logo design?
 This creates a cohesive brand world.